LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

     title="Progression of IACT for unconverged example"
     style="width: 80%; height: auto; border-radius: 8px;">
 </div>
-For the unconverged IACT you can see that the value _increases_ after around the 40,000th iteration which is strange and additionally when the MCMC algorithm finishes the IACT value is not close not small indicating that the algorithm hadn't converged.
+For the unconverged IACT you can see that the value _increases_ after around the 40,000th iteration which is strange and additionally when the MCMC algorithm finishes the IACT value is not close to being small, indicating that the algorithm hadn't converged.

 ___Converged___
 <div style="text-align: center;">